-If your audience is pretty engaged with you, you may want to add a survey to your site, or send a survey to your newsletter subscribers (perhaps with a reward for answering).
+If your audience is pretty engaged with you, you may want to add a survey to your site or send a survey to your newsletter subscribers (perhaps with a reward for answering).
 Be sure each question on your survey is written so that the answers will reveal to you what action step you could take to improve your user experience.
-Avoid filler questions which will waste peoples’ time (and yours!).
+Avoid filler questions that will waste peoples’ time (and yours!).

 Make adjustments to your categories and product info

 Make your shop categories boringly obvious.
 No “cute” category names, please!
 Do you have a jewelry category?
 Call it “jewelry,” not “baubles.”
 Have a section for children?
 Call it “children” or “kids,” not “minis.”
 Adding personality to your site is good, but having the personality hide simple information is bad.

 Make your product descriptions interesting and informative.
 People want to know what size things are, what they’re made of, and what colors you offer, sure, but you also need to be sure you’re telling the customer a story that will help her picture owning your product, and make her feel like she needs to have it.
 If you’re stuck on this, you’ll be amazed by what our copywriter can do with your information – turning dry descriptions into sweet little blurbs that will sell.